 A PERFECT TIME for SPRING CLEANING

-At long last, spring is upon us!
-With the stay-at-home order being in place for some time now, I try my best to distract myself from the looming threat of cabin-fever with projects around the house that are of benefit to us, not only in our present social state but long term.
-The first effort that comes to mind is spring cleaning!
+Despite the stay-at-home order being over for some time now, I still try my best to distract myself from the latest news reports with projects around the house that are of benefit to us.
+The first effort that comes to mind is spring ( or Autumn) cleaning!

 With warmer weather comes the opportunity to venture outside into the garden for some much-needed clean up as well as activities indoors that require warmer indoor air to complete, like cleaning carpets, windows and walls.